opendesk/openmaking.is/_posts/projects/2014-05-21-matter-machine.md

 - projects
 ---

-MatterMachine is an product customisation toolkit providing powerful in-browser design tools to build and collaborate on parametric product models.
+MatterMachine is a product customisation toolkit providing powerful in-browser design tools to build and collaborate on parametric product models.

 MatterMachine is both a product and a company.
 Based in beautiful New Zealand,